Sada Payir

 The Making of ‘Unorthodox’ Christians: Transgressions at the Greek Orthodox Carnivals in Asia Minor in the Late Ottoman Empire

-Sada’s research is a unique attempt to trace the practices of Greek Orthodox Christian celebrations in Asia Minor in the late Ottoman Empire.
-It enquires into transgressions at the Greek Orthodox carnivals that marked the beginning of Lent in Asia Minor in the late Ottoman Empire (1870s–1920s).
-During this festivity monitored by the Ottoman state authorities, the lines between the public and the private were blurred due to costumes, masks, and make-up while the crowded processions included people from different ethnic, religious, and socioeconomic backgrounds.
-Within the scope of this project, Sada will show what transgression meant and how it pushed the limits of legal, moral, social, and political boundaries and stirred up anxiety from the perspectives of the Ottoman state, the Greek Orthodox clergy and laypeople, and the larger multi-ethnic and multi-religious Ottoman society including travellers and other temporary residents.
+Sada’s research is a unique attempt to trace the practices of Greek Orthodox Christian celebrations in Asia Minor in the late Ottoman Empire (1860s–1920s).
+It enquires into transgressions at the Greek Orthodox carnivals that marked the beginning of Lent.
+During these festivities monitored by the state, participants blurred the lines between public and private spheres by wearing costumes, masks and makeup.
+The crowded processions brought together people from different ethnic, religious and socioeconomic backgrounds.
+Within the scope of this project, Sada will show what transgression meant and how it pushed the limits of legal, moral, social and political boundaries defined by Ottoman state authorities, the Greek Orthodox clergy and laypeople, and the larger multi-ethnic and multi-religious Ottoman society including travellers and other temporary residents.

 Current Roles